First Family 4 Life

-First Family 4 Life is the third studio album by American hip hop duo M.O.P. from Brownsville, New York.
-It was released on August 11, 1998 via Relativity Records.
+First Family 4 Life is the third studio album by American hip-hop duo M.O.P..
+It was released on August 11, 1998, via Relativity Records.
 DJ Premier produced five songs on the album and also serves as an executive producer of the project (with Laze E Laze).
 The LP features more guest-appearances than previous M.O.P. projects; cameos include Jay-Z, Freddie Foxxx, Gang Starr, O.C., Heather B., Teflon, and Treach.